ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 ## Image

+### Overview

+* People with visual impairments or visual processing disorders need *accessible text descriptions* of informative images.

+* Effective text descriptions of informative images can determine the extent to which users comprehend your document.

+* By understanding how to classify images, you will be able to determine whether an image needs an accessible text description and how detailed that description needs to be.

+### Type of Image

+* An **informative** image adds informational content to the document, and therefore requires at least a short text description.
+If the image is informationally complex, it requires an additional long description.

+* A **decorative** image does not add information to the document, and therefore *does not require an accessible text description*.

 ### Accessible Description

-Providing an *accessible text description* of an image is straightforward if you keep the following guidelines in mind:

-1. An **accessible text description** is needed when an image adds additional information to the document.
-The text description should focus on the informational content of the image rather than its superficial appearance.
+* An accessible text description should focus on the informational content of the image rather than its superficial appearance.

-1. Careful consideration of the **type of image** you are placing in the document will determine the nature of the accessible description that it requires.
-There are three image types to choose from: **simple**, **complex** and **decorative**.

-### Type of Image

-* A **simple** image can be adequately described by a short description, also known as a **text alternative**.

-* A **complex** image requires both a **text alternative** and a **long description**, because its informational content is richer and more detailed than that of a simple image.

-* A **decorative** image does not add additional information to the document and therefore *does not need an accessible text description*.

-* Examples of **decorative** images include icons, borders and corners, an image that is part of a text link, and any image that only adds ambience or visual interest to the document.

-### Text Alternative
+### Short Description

+* An informative image, whether it is complex or not, requires a short description, which you provide in the *Short description* field.

+### Tips for Writing Effective Short Descriptions
-* A text alternative (short description) should **not** exceed more than 100 characters.

-* If an image needs more than 100 characters for its description, please reclassify it as a **complex** image and follow the corresponding accessible description guidelines above.
+* A short description should **not** exceed more than 100 characters.
+If an image needs more than 100 characters for its description, please classify it as a **complex** image and follow the applicable guidelines outlined below.

-* The text alternative should avoid redundant words and phrases such as "image of" and "picture of".
+* The short description should avoid redundant words and phrases such as "image of" and "picture of".

-* The text alternative should not include information relating to the file name or size of the image.
+* The short description should not include information relating to the file name or size of the image.

-* The text alternative is added to the `alt` attribute of the `img` element.
+* The short description is added to the `alt` attribute of the `img` element.

-### Document includes long description
+### What Is a Complex Image?

+* Images that convey a significant amount of information, such as charts, graphs, diagrams, scientific photographs and works of art, are complex images.
+The type of long description you provide for such an image is dependent on the context of the image in the document.

-* Best practices for the **long description** of a **complex** image prescribe that it be placed in the document itself, usually just before or after the image.
+* Many authors find it both natural and necessary to describe the informational content of a complex image within the document itself, using expository prose or tabular data.

-* Selecting this option allows you to specify the location of the long description.

-* Images of charts can be described by adding a table of the data used to generate the chart.
+* For example, images of charts can be described by adding a table of the data used to generate the chart.

+### Describing a Complex Image

+A complex image has informational content that is richer and more detailed than simpler images, and cannot be described adequately with a short description.
+A complex image needs both a short description and a longer, more detailed description.

+Best practices for the long description of a complex image prescribe that it be placed in the document itself, usually just before or after the image.

+Follow these three steps for describing a complex image:

+1. Provide an adequately long and detailed description of the image within the document itself, either just before or after the image (or both).

+1. Select the *Complex image (requires long description)* checkbox.

-### Location of long description
+1. Select the appropriate option for *Location of long description in document*.

-* The *Location of long description* option provides information to screen reader users of where they can find a more detailed description of the content of the image within the document.

-* This option is only enabled for a complex image, which must have a long description.

-* The location information is added to the `title` attribute of the `img` element.
+By specifying the location of the long description relative to the image, this information can then be made available to screen reader users.

 ### Include an editable caption